 John W. Peterson (Chairman) is an appointed Director and has served on the NVSWCD Board since January 2006.
 He is the President and CEO of KEMPS Consultants, Inc. with expertise in natural resources public policy, water resources, and erosion and sediment control.
 Peterson founded Kemps Consultants in 1994 upon retiring, after 40 years of successful federal civil service, from his position as Assistant Chief of USDA’s Soil Conservation Service.
 Peterson is a former executive director of the National Watershed Coalition.
 He drafted and lobbied for the successful passage of the Small Watershed Rehabilitation Act of 2000, the first major USDA water resources legislation passed in over 22 years.
 He serves as the Virginia Association of Soil & Water Conservation Districts’ Board Representative to the National Association of Conservation Districts (NACD).
 In addition, Peterson is a member and past-president of the International Erosion Control Association and a Soil & Water Conservation Society Fellow.
 Email John Peterson.

-Gerald (Jerry) O. Peters (Secretary) is an elected Director and has served on the NVSWCD Board since March 2015.
+Gerald (Jerry) O. Peters (Director) is an elected Director and has served on the NVSWCD Board since March 2015.
 Peters was first appointed by the Virginia Soil and Water Conservation Board in March 2015 to fulfill the remaining term in an elected Director position and then elected in November 2015 for a term that began in January 2016.
 Peters has been an Associate Director since 2009 and has represented NVSWCD on the Fairfax County Tree Commission since 2012.
 Peters is retired after a 30-year long career as an environmental scientist and engineer, including being the first full-time employee of the Occoquan Watershed Monitoring Laboratory in 1972.
 His extensive professional background has led, in retirement, to a focus on natural resource stewardship.
 To support the education of others in Fairfax County, Peters is a Certified Master Naturalist and member of the Basic Training Committee of the Fairfax Chapter of the Virginia Master Naturalist program.
 Email Jerry Peters.

 Scott Baron (he/him), Urban Conservation Specialist, advises homeowners on landscape options for resolving drainage and erosion issues and coordinates NVSWCD's annual Seedling Sale.